Managing Editors

 Jen Remnant

-Jen is a post-doctoral research associate at Heriot-Watt University.
+Jen is a lecturer at the University of Strathclyde.
 Before working in academia she worked in adult health and social care.
 She is particularly interested in the distribution of health resources and state welfare, and notions of conditionality and deservingness.
 When not at work, Jen spends as much time as possible up mountains, in boats and/or dancing.

 Twitter: @JK_Remnant